Jenncscampbell/STAT545-hw-Campbell-Jennifer/hw04/README.md

 Join, merge, look up
 1. I first had issues here because I created a data file (.csv) and imported it into my R but then my knitr wouldn't work because it couldn't find my data.
+After googling I realized that I need to upload my data to github and then have a `read_csv` line in r.